 7. Greek Yogurt

-Full-fat Greek yogurt will have the same amount of protein per serving but is much higher in calories due to the increased fat content.
+Full-fat Greek yogurt will have the same amount of protein per serving as low-fat dairy products but is much higher in total calories due to the significant increase in total fat content.

 8. Pork Tenderloin

 Pork is rated in the same way as beef by the USDA and must meet specific guidelines to be considered lean.
 The leanest cuts of pork are the pork loin and pork chops.

 A 3 ounce serving of boneless pork tenderloin contains 23 g protein,131 calories, and is a great source of thiamine, one of the B vitamins used for energy production.

 Inadequate daily protein intake may increase the risk of sarcopenia or the age-related loss of muscle tissue that occurs in older adults (11).
 A serving of lean pork as part of a healthy eating pattern can contribute to a higher protein intake.

 Turkey is often thought of as a Thanksgiving staple.
 However, turkey deserves a place in your regular meal rotation with other poultry products as a healthy low-fat protein source with similar content of nutrients to chicken breast.

 Turkey is also rich in many vitamins and minerals including niacin, vitamin b12, and tryptophan.
 Next time you are at the supermarket, a lean turkey breast can be a great addition to your shopping cart to help increase your intake of protein at mealtime.

 A 3 ounce serving of roasted turkey breast is a nutrient-dense food with 26 g protein and 125 total calories.

 Try using cooked turkey in place of deli meat.
 Deli meat is loaded with sodium, eating freshly cooked protein can help limit your sodium intake and improve your heart health.